 Which academic or businessperson do you most admire and why?

-When interviewers ask this question, they're trying to learn something about you through the person that you admire most - so it's important to explain your choice.
-It's not enough just to give a name; you need to know something about the person and why they inspire you.
-Try to avoid well-known figures, unless you can say something original about them.
+When interviewers ask this question, they're trying to learn something about you through the person that you admire most - so explain your choice.
+Avoid well-known figures, unless you can say something original about them.

 A variation on this question could be 'what is your favourite book and why?'
 Again, the interviewer is not looking for a detailed report.
-What they want is to learn more about you from the books that you read.
+They want to learn more about you from the books that you read.
 This is because your answer can indicate your interests, beliefs or goals.